 Just beware of breaking your car’s clutch pedal and the mechanisms that surround it.
 That can really be a headache for you.

 The price tags of cars are relative to transmission types.
 MT cars are generally much cheaper than those with automatic.
 As an example, the recently-launched 2019 Toyota Vios 1.5 G MT has a price tag of P981,000, while its CVT option goes for P1,040,000 as of this writing.
-That P59,000 price difference is a lot of savings especially when bought by cash.
+That P59,000 price difference is a lot of savings, especially when bought by cash.

-However, car buyers are pressed to less choices if they opt for MT.
+However, car buyers are pressed to fewer choices if they opt for MT.
 These days, only Toyota and Mitsubishi offer top-tier variants with MT.
 With other brands, you will need to settle for the base variants if you want to drive stick, and those variants don’t offer much convenient and high-tech features compared to the range-toppers.

 Ease and Convenience